seecurity/klausuromat/README.md

 ## Installation

-Setup on a fresh Ubuntu 14.04 LTS Server:
+Setup on a fresh Ubuntu Server:

 1. Install the tools and copy files to the final locations
    ```sh